 Not only is European river cruising heating up, but Mississippi river cruising is becoming more popular as well.
 Two new cruise lines are setting their sights on the Mighty Mississippi: one with a totally refurbished steamboat named the American Queen, and one with a brand-new paddlewheeler named the Queen of the Mississippi.

-Titanic CruisesOne hundred years after the RMS Titanic sank, the world is still captivated by the ill-fated ship.
+More than 100 years after the RMS Titanic sank, the world is still captivated by the ill-fated ship.
 For a truly unique experience, book a cabin onboard one of the Titanic Memorial Cruises, which will offer everything from history lessons and lectures to the same first-class meal that was served on the ship that fateful night.
-There will be plenty of memorials on land as well: Belfast’s Titanic Museum opens in March, and an auction of 5,500 items recovered from the ship will take place on April 1 in New York City.
+For a memorial on land, visit Belfast’s Titanic Museum.